 It was a typically thoughtful touch by the hard-working crew on the Ocean Spray, and no-one did more for our well-being than Adrian, the chef.
 While the dinner table conversation was a highlight of the day, it was the food that was the star act.
 It was excellent: beautifully presented, delicious, and different every day, with a strong emphasis on local ingredients.
 Who knows what would have happened the day that the captain announced dolphins, if it had been at the beginning of a meal, instead of at the end.
 Fortunately, we were spared that agonising choice and left our empty dessert bowls to rush outside and hang over the bow and watch as a dozen or more bottlenose dolphins rode the waves, leaping and diving with as much joy as we felt to see them.
 It was just another perfect Ocean Spray moment.

-Reported by Pamela Wade for our AA Directions Winter 2017 issue
+Reported by Pamela Wade for our AA Directions Summer 2017 issue

 The writer cruised Galapagos as a guest of Viva Expeditions, Chimu Adventures, Haugen Cruises and LAN Airlines.